 You push out the baby.

 You uterus has done the vast majority of the work up until this point.
-But, your contractions alone won’t be enough to get the baby out.
+But, your contractions alone won’t be enough to get the baby out (at least in most cases).

-If you want to look at it in bodily terms — it’s like a poop.
+If you want to look at it in bodily terms — it’s like having bowel movement..

 What is “laboring down”?